 - If the borrower wishes to renew the loan of the tool, he or she may do so on or before the due date at the Richmond Tool Library.
 Borrowers can renew tools by either visiting the RTL in-person, calling, or emailing the RTL staff during or before hours of operation.
 Failure to notify staff prior to closing may result in late fees.
 If there are no reserves on the item, it may be borrowed for one (1) additional loan period.
 Up to two (2), consecutive renewals may be made at the Richmond Tool Library, dependent on the reserve status of the item.
 The library reserves the right to refuse or limit renewals.

 Tool Renewals – Online

-Tools may be self-renewed for up to two (2) additional loan periods through myTurn.
-The address for the Richmond Tool Library myTurn website is:https://richmondtoollibrary.myturn.com/.
-Navigate to your account, click on ‘Loans’, look for the tool you wish to renew and click ‘renew’.
-Self-renewal is available to you halfway through your loan periods.
+- Tools may be self-renewed for up to two (2) additional loan periods through myTurn.
+The address for the Richmond Tool Library myTurn website is https://richmondtoollibrary.myturn.com/.
+Navigate to your account, click on ‘Loans’, look for the tool you wish to renew, and click ‘renew’.
+Self-renewal is available to you halfway through your loan period.

 Reservations - Individuals and Groups

-Borrowers may make a reserve request.
+- Borrowers may make a reservation request.
 Patrons can visit MyTurn.com and go through the reservations process online in order to do so.
 Reservations should be submitted at least five (5) calendar days prior to your start date so staff can coordinate the logistics of the reservation.
-Reservations made with less than five (5) days notice may not be guaranteed.
+Reservations made with less than five (5) days' notice may not be guaranteed.
 All loan rule and regulations apply for reservations.

-If tools are requested for a large group, such as a volunteer or community service days, coordinators must contact the RTL a minimum of 10 calendar days prior to project commencement.
+- If tools are requested for a large group, such as volunteer or community service days, coordinators must contact the RTL a minimum of 10 calendar days prior to project commencement.